Primary Care Student Loan Program

 Based on compliance, the interest rate is 5 percent (paid by the federal government) during in-school and approved deferment periods.
 In the case of non-compliance with the PCL agreement, the interest rate increases to 7 percent, beginning on the date of non-compliance.

-Students who wish to apply for the PCL Program should contact the Financial Aid staff.
+Students who wish to apply for the PCL Program should contact the Financial Aid staff office.

 All recipients must demonstrate financial need for PCL awards and the amount of the award is dependent on annual available funds.